arnavgautam/TreeHacks2015/HOLs/HOL-FederatedAuthWebRole/HOL.md

 <a name="Summary"></a>
 ## Summary ##

-Taking advantage of existing identities in new applications is one of the fundamental requirements in today‚Äôs distributed systems, and the new wave of cloud based services is no exception.
+Taking advantage of existing identities in new applications is one of the fundamental requirements in todayís distributed systems, and the new wave of cloud based services is no exception.

 By completing this hands-on lab you have learned: